 This chapter presents the policies that govern voluntary termination of the lease by the family and the mandatory and voluntary termination of the lease by HABC and the privately owned/managed sites.
 Either party to the dwelling lease agreement may terminate the lease in accordance with the terms of the lease.
 When the family moves from the family's public housing unit, the family loses its rental assistance.
 Families living in other federally assisted housing located in the privately owned/managed sites may lose their assistance, depending on the circumstances of their move-out.
-Therefore, there are additional safeguards to protect the family's tenancy in federally assisted housing.
-Likewise, there are safeguards to protect HUD's interest in the federally assisted housing programs.
+Therefore, there are additional safeguards to protect the family's tenancy in federally assisted housing programs.
 HABC and the privately owned/manages sites have the authority to terminate the lease because of the family's failure to comply with HUD regulations, for serious or repeated violations of the lease is mandatory by HABC and the privately owned/managed sites.